sk6952217-pixel/Day1_Shivam-Kumar_Problem-Understanding-System-Definition/README.md

 ## Conclusion

-During Day 1, the project problem, requirements, dataset, technologies, workflow, and expected results were studied.
+During Day 1, the project problem, requirements, dataset, workflow, and expected results were studied.
 The dataset was also extracted and inspected, with a total of **3235 images** identified.
-This provides a basic conceptual foundation for starting the practical work on Day 2.
+Now we can go for day 2 Literature Review - Domain + ML.